 - German Worksheets – Easter Spring Words – Ostern und Frühling

 Last spring I made our first set of German conversation cards.
 It consisted of a family tree and various family members (brother, sister, mom, dad, aunt, uncle and grandparents).
 We used these to practice greetings and for basic conversations asking and answering questions like What’s your name?
 How old are you?
 Is this your aunt? etc. Wow!
 Having props absolutely transformed German for us.
 So this summer, I made a half-dozen more sets.
 The kids have made amazing progress with these already.

-With the purchase of this bundle you will receive 4 pdf files to download.
-Once you pay through Paypal, you will receive an immediate link to download these materials.
-You will also received an email from Sendowl (the service I use) with a link that you can click on.
-That too will allow you to download the files.
-Be sure to check your downloads folder (sometimes the files sneak in there).
-And of course, if you have any trouble with your order or if you have any questions be sure to contact me via email liesl at homeschoolden dot com, or via the Contact Form here on the blog, or over at our Homeschool Den Facebook page. ~Liesl
+With the purchase of this bundle you will receive 12 pdf files to download.
+You will receive an email from Sendowl (the service I use) with a link that you can click on.
+And of course, if you have any trouble with your order or if you have any questions be sure to contact me via email liesl at homeschoolden dot com, or via the Contact Form here on the blog. ~Liesl

 Remember, these materials are best for teachers/instructors who speak German.
 The contain basic vocabulary and conversation starter suggestions only. (ie. there’s no scripted back-and-forth dialogue).